metaDMG-dev/metaDMG-core/README.md

 - General parameters:
   - `--forward-only`: Only fit the forward strand.
   - `--output-dir`: Path where the generated output files and folders are stored.
 Default: `./data/`.
-  - `--parallel_samples`: The maximum number of cores to use.
+  - `--parallel-samples`: The maximum number of cores to use.
 Default is 1.
   - `--cores-per-sample`: Number of cores pr. sample.
 Do not change unless you know what you are doing.
   - `--sample-prefix`: Prefix for the sample names.
   - `--sample-suffix`: Suffix for the sample names.